muxinc/mux-php/docs/Api/LiveStreamsApi.md

 Update a live stream's embedded subtitles

-Configures a live stream to receive embedded subtitles including captions and translations.
+Configures a live stream to receive embedded closed captions.
+The resulting Asset's subtitle text track will have `closed_captions: true` set.

 ### Example